mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 Metadata is data that describes data, and HTML has an "official" way of adding metadata to a document — the `<meta>` element.
 Of course, the other stuff we are talking about in this article could also be thought of as metadata too.
 There are a lot of different types of `<meta>` elements that can be included in your page's `<head>`, but we won't try to explain them all at this stage, as it would just get too confusing.
 Instead, we'll explain a few things that you might commonly see, just to give you an idea.

-Specifying your document's character encoding
+### Specifying your document's character encoding

-In the example we saw above, this line was included:
+In the HTML document example at the top of this chapter this line was included:

 ```
 <meta charset="utf-8">